poojithamedireddy/COIT20252-Business-Process-Management-/e-portfolio.md

 of a business process.

-The SIPOC model is commonly used at the beginning of Lean and Six Sigma projects to define the scope of a process before detailed analysis begins.
+The SIPOC model is commonly used at the beginning of Lean and Sigma projects to define the scope of a process before detailed analysis begins.

 It helps organisations understand how the major elements